 The 3D structure of wild-type TRIP13 was retrieved from the protein data bank (PDB ID: 6LK0).
 Gaussian 16 B.012 was used to optimize the structure of all the ligands and calculate their electrostatic potential at the B3LYP/6-31G* level, then the atomic partial charges were obtained via the restrained electrostatic potential (RESP) approach using an antechamber module of AmberTools.
 Protonation states of complexes were assessed using PDB2PQR at pH 7.4.
 These systems were solvated using the OPC model and neutralized by Na+.
 Proteins and ligands were parametrized using AMBER ff19SB an7*+/d GAFF2 force fields.
 Energy minimization was performed using the steepest descent minimization algorithm with a maximum of 50,000 steps.
-The systems were equilibrated for 100 ns at 300 K for the NVT ensemble, followed by 100 ns NPT with the Parrinello-Rahman coupling for the pressure of 1 bar.
-GROMACS 2022.5 software package was used to run the minimization, and equilibration simulations with position constraints on both the protein and the ligand.
-The mdrun module in GROMACS 2022.5 was used to perform 50 ns molecular dynamics simulations in triplicate at 300 K, 1 bar for all complexes.64 Temperature and pressure were controlled by a V-rescale thermostat and a C-rescale barostat.
+The systems were equilibrated for 100 ps at 300 K for the NVT ensemble, followed by 100 ns NPT with the Parrinello-Rahman coupling for the pressure of 1 bar.
+GROMACS 2022.5 software package was used to run the minimization, and equilibration simulations with position constraints on both the protein and the ligand, and perform the 200 ns MD simulations in triplicate at 300 K utilizing the mdrun module, 1 bar for all complexes.64 Temperature and pressure were controlled by a V-rescale thermostat and a C-rescale barostat.
 Bonds involving hydrogen atoms were fixed by the SHAKE algorithm.
 The binding free energy (ΔG) of all the complexes was calculated by the MM/GBSA method using the GB OBC model (igb = 5) with a salt concentration of 150 mM.
 Trajectories spanning from 0-200 ns were used for ΔG calculation (1000 snapshots for each run).

+Free energy perturbation calculation

+Hermite Uni-FEP (https://hermite.dp.tech/) was employed to perform free energy perturbation (FEP) calculations.
+The wild-type TRIP13 protein (PDB ID: 6LK0) was used as the receptor.
+Using the position of ATP in the human TRIP13-ATP complex (PDB ID: 5VQA) as a reference, five ligands were docked to the ATP-binding site via constrained docking, and these configurations were used as the initial structures to construct a perturbation map.
+GROMACS 202165 was utilized as the simulation medium, with AMBER99SB-ILDN force field applied for the protein and the GAFF2 for ligands.
+Additionally, the REST266 method was employed to ensure thorough sampling and accurate estimation of binding free energy.
+Each perturbation pair underwent a 5 ns simulation with 16 intermediate λ windows.

 Cell lines and reagents